-For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last three feet of vent pipe can be reduced one nominal pipe size provided that the total vent length is at least 15 feet in length and the vent is sized in accordance with the venting requirements (Table 5) before this reduction is applied.
-(Example: 3" to 2-1/2" or 2" to 1-1/2") Smaller vent pipes are less susceptible to freezing, but must not be excessively restrictive.
+For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last three feet of vent pipe can be reduced one nominal pipe size provided that the total vent length is at least 15 feet in length and the vent is sized in accordance with the venting requirements (Table 7) before this reduction is applied.
+(Example: 3" to 2-1/2") Smaller vent pipes are less susceptible to freezing, but must not be excessively restrictive.